NREL/HPC/docs/Documentation/Development/Libraries/hsl.md

 Metis helps the HSL solvers perform better.
 Therefore, it is recommended that you also install or build the Metis library.
 If you do want to install Metis, it must be done before compiling the HSL library.

-On Eagle, the easiest way to install Metis is to use anaconda:
+The easiest way to install Metis is to use anaconda:

 ```bash
 module load conda